securegns/notes/AwsAzureGcp_sec.md

 - Enable HTTP to HTTPS redirection using Application load balancer
 ### IaaS Security
 ### PaaS Security
+- Attach a .pfx cdrt to AppService or LoadBalancer
 ### FaaS security
 ### Defence in depth